Connecting lines, connecting lives

 Many co-ops support our mission by donating funds.
 Donations from your co-op will help our team make sure the lights stay on for generations.
 Your donations will:

-- Support continued expansion of our popular volunteer program.
+- Expand our volunteer program.
 Volunteers build distribution systems and provide staff training to newly established electric co-ops or power utilities in all aspects of management and operations.
-Our volunteers are committed to connecting lines, connecting lives.

-- Send damage assessment teams to help with power restoration efforts after natural disasters.
+- Provide assistance after natural disasters.
+Your support will help with power restoration efforts after natural disasters.

 - Connect “last mile” populations to the power grid—communities who live close to power lines, but have no means to get connected.

 - Support beneficial use of electricity through creation of business loans for local member-consumers for equipment, tools or appliances.